arlophoenix/swiss-pairing-cli/README.md

 A CLI tool for generating Swiss-style tournament pairings

 Options:
-  -p, --players <names...>                    List of player names in order from top standing to bottom e.g. Alice Bob Charlie David
+  -p, --players <names...>                    List of player names in order from top standing
+                                              to bottom
-  -m, --matches <matches...>                  List of pairs of player names that have already played against each other e.g. "Alice,Bob" "Charlie,David"
+                                              e.g. Alice Bob Charlie David -m, --matches <matches...>                  List of pairs of player names that have already played against each other
+                                              e.g. "Alice,Bob" "Charlie,David"
-  -n, --num-rounds <number>                   Number of rounds to generate (default: 1) -s, --start-round <number>                  Name the generated rounds starting with this number (default: 1) -o --order <top-down | bottom-up | random>  The sequence in which players should be paired (default: "top-down") -f, --file <path>                           Path to input file (CSV or JSON).
-File contents take precedence over options provided via cli
+  -n, --num-rounds <number>                   Number of rounds to generate (default: 1) -s, --start-round <number>                  Name the generated rounds starting with this
+                                              number (default: 1)
+  -o --order <top-down | bottom-up | random>  The sequence in which players should be paired
+                                              (default: top-down)
+  -f, --file <path>                           Path to input file (CSV or JSON).
+Options
-  -h, --help                                  Display this help information
+                                              provided via cli override file contents -h, --help                                  Display this help information

 Examples: